William Schaw: Chamberlain to the Queen

 Schaw was involved in discussions with the Danish ambassadors Steen Bille and Niels Krag who came to Edinburgh in May 1593 to secure Anne of Denmark's property rights.
 On 6 July he was appointed as Chamberlain to the Lordship of Dunfermline, which was an office of the household of Queen Anne, where he worked closely with Alexander Seton and William Fowler.
 This involved receipting accounts for jewels the Queen bought from the goldsmith George Heriot, collecting rents 'feumaills' from her lands including the rents of Ross, Ardmanoch, and Ettrick Forest, and sometimes auditing the queen's household accounts kept by Harry Lindsay of Kinfauns for Sir George Home of Wedderburn.

 Alterations at Dunfermline Abbey were attributed to William Schaw's direction.
 He was said to have built a steeple, and a porch at the north door, added some of the external buttresses and fitted the interior for Presbyterian worship as a burgh and Parish church between 1594 and 1599.
 Schaw spent other sums of money on the palaces allocated from the subsidy Elizabeth gave to James VI.

+Schaw was an influential figure and was able to intervene, as Chamberlain of Dunfermline, to resolve a feud between an Edinburgh goldsmith James Crawfurd and three French goldsmiths, Samson de la Grange, and Elias and Harry Le Tellier who worked in the Canongate.
+Elias Le Tellier was described as one of the queen's goldsmiths.

 Chapel Royal at Stirling

 James VI and Anna built a new Chapel Royal at Stirling Castle in 1594, which was probably built under his direction.
 The Italianate building was used for the christening of James' and Anna's son Prince Henry.
 During the baptism, Schaw, as Master of Ceremonies, placed the ducal crown, basin, and towel on a table near the pulpit.

+Salamander jewel

-The Queen gave him a hat badge in the form of a golden salamander set with diamonds as a New Year's Day gift in 1595.
+Anne of Denmark gave Schaw a hat badge in the form of a golden salamander set with diamonds as a New Year's Day gift in 1595.
 The badge was supplied by the jeweller Thomas Foulis.
+Elizabeth I owned a salamander jewel and a gold salamander set with rubies was recovered from the Girona, a Spanish Armada wreck, and is now displayed at the Ulster Museum.
+Another gold salamander hat jewel, set with cabochon emeralds and diamonds, was discovered in London with the Cheapside Hoard.